Photo by Robert Kern

 - Tie their story as much as possible into the larger cultural conversation

 Next presentation of Writing Family, Understanding Self is scheduled for October 3-4, 2015 in Nanuet, New York.
 Visit the Events & Appearances page for details.

 Keeping a spiritual journal, a time-honored American tradition, is an effective method for writing our way through confusion and into peace and meaning.
 Simple as a journal is, it is a perfect place to purge pain; tell the truth; collect what resonates with you; allow your past, present, and future to meet; and develop a self-awareness larger than any problem or obstacle that plagues you.

 In the spirit of my latest book, Self and Soul: On Creating a Meaningful Life, which began as a journal, we will use many writing prompts to understand our three selves: the child self, which was forced to adapt to circumstances; the adult self, which oftentimes still lives with those early adaptations; and the sacred self, which liberates both.

 Our discussions will be infused with writings and thoughts from writers, thinkers, poets, and spiritual teachers, including Jean Shinoda Bolen, Arielle Ford, Linda Gillard, Napoleon Hill, James Hillman, Carl Jung, Don Miguel Ruiz Jr., May Sarton, Cheryl Strayed, Marina Tsvetaeva, and more.

-Next presentation of Writing the Inner Life scheduled for October 4-6, 2013 in Ocean Grove, New Jersey.
+Next presentation of Writing the Inner Life not currently scheduled.
+View details of the October 2013 Ocean Grove, New Jersey presentation.